Alumawood vs Wood Patio Covers in Las Vegas: Which Lasts?

 A wood patio cover may cost less upfront than an aluminum system, but the total cost of ownership tells a different story.
 Factor in repainting every 2–3 years ($500–$1,200 per job depending on size), periodic structural repairs as fasteners loosen and boards warp, and full replacement at the 8–12 year mark — and the wood cover becomes the more expensive option by year 10.
 An Alumawood or Elitewood cover from City Seamless has zero maintenance costs after installation.
 The only ongoing expense is an occasional rinse with a garden hose.

 A patio cover in Las Vegas is not a decorative accent — it is a functional necessity.
 Without shade, an unshaded patio slab reaches 140–160°F in summer, outdoor furniture degrades within a single season, and pets risk burned paw pads on exposed concrete.
+An insulated aluminum cover reduces the surface temperature beneath it to approximately 97°F — a 63-degree difference.
 A patio cover that fails every 8–12 years means homeowners are cycling through the expense, disruption, and permitting process repeatedly.
 An aluminum system installed once by a licensed contractor solves the problem permanently.